 But what about the financial cost?
-“Contact your community center and take a look at some of their five-it-a-go days.
+“Contact your community center and look at some of their five-it-a-go days.
 Or they might have camps or after-school drop-in programs that don’t require a huge monetary investment upfront,” said Taylor.
 “If they saw a couple of sports in the Olympics that seem to strike their fancy, go for it — one or two days or couple week trials,” she said.
 “If they have a liking for it, you can think of a longer investment into the program.”

-Besides winning medals and encouraging exercise, Taylor said participation in sports has many other benefits for children, ranging from physiological to social.
-“One thing that parents aren’t aware of that is so important, and that is on its decline in Canada is something called child physical literacy,” she said, explaining it is the development of fundamental movements that kids need, such as running, hopping, and jumping.
+Besides winning medals and encouraging exercise, Taylor said participation in sports has many other benefits for children, from physiological to social.
+“One thing that parents aren’t aware of that is so important, and that is on its decline in Canada, is child physical literacy,” she said, explaining it is the development of fundamental movements that kids need, such as running, hopping, and jumping.

 No more joiners: Why kids are dropping out of sports

 “With lower levels of activity and sports involvement, kids’ levels of physical literacy are on the decline.”

 Related Articles :

-- Acquisition of TEN Sports to make Sony major cricket broadcaster in Asia
+- Acquisition of TEN Sports to make Sony a major cricket broadcaster in Asia

 - Seven tips to help your law firm thrive online

 - Newly discovered ‘world’s oldest man’ is 145 years old but says he’s ready to die.

-- Arsenal and Manchester United are interested in Yaya Toure, but movement would be impossible, says the agent.
+- The agent says that Arsenal and Manchester United are interested in Yaya Toure, but movement would be impossible.

 - Wayne Rooney: Peter Shilton says England skipper should have quit after Euro 2016

-Sports can also help kids learn the value of sharing and listening to criticism and putting their own needs behind those of their teammates.
+Sports can also help kids learn the value of sharing and listening to criticism, and putting their needs behind those of their teammates.
 “Their immediate gratification might have to go to the side if they are doing a far-off goal that’s important for the program,” said Taylor.